jakechen/ds-career/selling_aiml.md

 # Jake’s guide to how to make money selling AI/ML

 # Who am I?
-- 9 years client-facing data scientist consultant, picked up MLOps later.
+- 9 years client-facing DS+MLOps consultant.
-- 50% time spent selling DS projects… because I saw too many failed projects from poor sales
+- 50% time spent selling full-stack DS projects… because I saw too many failed projects from poor sales
     - I know the pain of poor scoping, so I try not to subject others to that pain

 # Why am I putting this together?